 JAX¶

 JAX treats multiple machines as one big device mesh.
-After a single call to jax.distributed.initialize(), every node sees every accelerator across the cluster — jax.devices() returns the full set, and jit with sharding constraints distributes computation over it.
-The catch is that every process must call initialize() with the coordinator address, cluster size, and its own index, exactly once, before any distributed operation. sky.plugins.jax() takes care of this: it installs JAX with the correct CUDA wheels on the remote workers and calls jax.distributed.initialize() at startup with the topology from instance_info().
+After a single call to jax.distributed.initialize(), every process sees every accelerator across the compute — jax.devices() returns the full set, and jit with sharding constraints distributes computation over it.
+The catch is that every process must call initialize() with the coordinator address, the number of processes, and its own index, exactly once, before any distributed operation.

 Parameters¶